The Girl Who Loved Words

 I am inspired by women who have built their own businesses doing things their way.
 But none more so than Kate Toon – the copywriting queen of Australia.
 I would not be where I am with my business today without her guidance and generosity.

-Last year I finally got off the fence and decided to do her Recipe for SEO Success course.
+One day I finally got off the fence and decided to do her Recipe for SEO Success course.
 For a small business like mine, it was expensive.
 It was a gamble.
 But a gamble that paid off tenfold.
 I started to rank for keywords and people started to find me on Google.
 And it showed me how to help others achieve this as well.

 The Next Chapter